wpengine/headless-docs/guides/getting-started/deploy-app.md

 Replace the value of `wp_environment_name` with the environment name from User Portal.
 For instance, if the domain name is `env_name.wpengine.com`, use `env_name` as `wp_environment_name`.

 `branch` under the Production `environment` specifies the branch to watch and build.

+You need to include the variable `PORT` in your secrets list and specify the port number you want your service to listen.

 Note: Remember that you added `wpe.json` to your `.gitignore` file, so it will not be checked into GitHub.
 This is important because you will use this config to store secrets (e.g., API keys, credentials) that you don't want to publish to GitHub.